 Lindsay Rose-McLean holds a combined honours degree in English Literature and Fine Art History, as well as a M.A in Museum Studies from the University of Toronto.
 Following an internship with the City of Toronto, Cultural & Heritage Division, she curetted exhibitions in decorative arts and material culture for several institutions including, Mackenzie House , the University of Toronto and the Canadian Automotive Museum in Oshawa.
 Subsequently, Ms. Rose-McLean worked as a decorative arts specialist at a prominent Toronto auction house, where she specialized in British and North American silver, ceramics and glass.
 She works presently as an independent consultant and appraiser and, in this capacity, has worked closely with institutions such as the Royal Ontario Museum, The Royal Alberta Museum, and The Musee des beaux arts in Montreal, to provide valuations for major donations.

-Ms. Rose-McLean joined the staff of Ornamentum magazine in 2009 as is the managing editor and has steadily increased her contribution to the magazine.
+Ms. Rose-McLean joined the staff of Ornamentum magazine in 2009 as is the assistant editor and has steadily increased her contribution to the magazine.
 She joined the executive committee of the CSDA in 2012, and chaired the Local & National Program Committee for three consecutive years (2014-16), organizing various local events, as well as the annual national symposium.
 In her spare time, Ms. Rose-McLean volunteers also with the Toronto Symphony Orchestra and is an active member of numerous arts-related institutions.
 Her collecting interests are diverse and range from Edwardian silver, to antique jewellery, to vintage barware, and she can frequently be found attending (or even working) an auction preview.